Prospero86/DebianNewbieScript/README.md

 This script is designed to slightly rice a new Debian install, add some privacy features, add some good GNU/Linux programs, remove all desktop enviorments, and add a light-weight one called LXDE.
 LXDE looks like the classic Windows' interface, so it is better for newbies who are most likley switching to GNU/Linux from Windows.

 ##How to install!
-This is very important.
-How this script is set up is designed to be in your desktop, or home folder.
-You must have this running in one of these.
-It will create a few new folders with instructions.
+**This is very important.
+How this script is set up is designed to be in your DESKTOP.
+It will not work if you are running the file outside the desktop or even inside a folder on your desktop.
+You have a chance of bloating your system, and creating files you have no access to if you run this outside the desktop folder.** It will create a few new folders with instructions.
 You can easily delete these folders after you are done with them.

 Go to the folder by opening up a terminal and preforming
 <code>cd ~/Desktop</code>